 Zero Waste Case Study: San Francisco

-San Francisco implemented an innovative "Fantastic Three" residential curbside collection program that includes separate collection of commingled recyclables; compostable materials, including all food scraps, food-soiled paper and yard trimmings; and any remaining trash in three separate bins with various size and rate options.
+San Francisco implemented an innovative "Fantastic Three" three stream citywide residential and commercial curbside collection program that includes separate collection of commingled recyclables; compostable materials, including all food scraps, food-soiled paper and yard trimmings; and any remaining trash in three separate bins with various size and rate options.

 - SF Environment